iaasacademy/aws-how-to-guide/athena-and-lambda-project/readme.md

 Contributions are welcome!
 Feel free to fork the repo, submit pull requests, or open issues to suggest improvements.

 📧 Contact
-For any questions or feedback, please contact [Your Email or Contact Info].
+For any questions or feedback, please contact https://www.linkedin.com/in/rdcloudtech/

 With this README, users can quickly start your project, understand its purpose, and replicate the setup on their own AWS accounts.